ShahzaibAhmad05/SketchLogic/README.md

 - Early-stage project.
 Bug reports, suggestions, and small PRs are welcome anytime.

-- If you would like to contribute directly, please contact the owner using the information provided in the [Contact](#contact) section.
+- If you would like to collaborate, please contact the owner using the information provided in the [Contact](#contact) section.

 - For security issues, please use **private email** (see `SECURITY.md`).